zhouzi/TheaterJS/README.md

 `erase`|Erase the current speech value.
 `say`|Type the speech.

-What if you don't a new speech to replace the current one but to be appended then?
+What if you don't set a new speech to replace the current one but want to append a speech instead?

 ### Append speech value